tarcisobraz/covid19-skorea/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Must give credit to [South Korea's Github organization](https://github.com/southkorea) for the shapefile data.
 You can find the Licensing for the COVID-19 data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/kimjihoo/coronavirusdataset).
-Otherwise, feel free to use the code here as you would like!
+Feel free to use the code provided that you give credits / cite this repo, as well as to contribute.